VeritasSoftware/my-angular-animation-project/README.md

 You can also run custom animations using the `animate` component.

+Any custom animation that is an **industry standard animation** can be run.

 Eg. say your custom animation is `slide-right-left`.

 Just enter the animation name in the `animation` property.